 An Introduction to Computer Aided Design (CAD) with 3D Printing

-Computer Aided Design (CAD) on desktop computers and via the cloud has brought 3D design within the scope of anyone interested in learning how to make 3D models for either professional or personal use.
-During this course you will learn about and come to understand the fundamentals of how a CAD systems works, enabling you to produce 3D parts and assemblies, and to produce drawings, using the industry standard software Autodesk Inventor.
+During this course you will learn about and come to understand the fundamentals of how a CAD system works, enabling you to produce 3D parts and assemblies, and to produce drawings, using the industry standard software Autodesk Inventor.
 With these 3D parts we will introduce you to the world of 3D printing.
 The key to it is being able to model the parts so you can print them.

 After an initial introduction to the software, the course will cover:

-By the end of the course you will have a solid understanding of CAD and be able to create 3D parts and assemble, prepare and print them out.
+By the end of the course, you will have a solid understanding of CAD and be able to create 3D parts and assemble, prepare, and print the pieces out.
 Other software may be demonstrated but you will learn CAD using the software Autodesk Inventor.

 Our address is The School of Creative Arts, College Lane Campus, Hatfield, Herts AL10 9AB.

 For Maps and Directions please visit our helpful ‘Where to Find Us’ page.
 Further details are sent by email when you have booked.

 As you will be on campus, the Adobe software is pre-installed on the universities PC's and Macs.
 We recommend purchasing the trial version no earlier than two weeks before the course starts for your home PC or Mac.